aiklyra/aiklyra/README.md

 # Aethra Python Package

 **Aethra** is a Python client library that provides a simple interface to your FastAPI-powered conversation analysis API.
-It allows developers to easily submit conversation data for clustering and analysis.
+It allows developers to easily submit conversation data for clustering, analysis, and graph processing.

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)